-IMPORTANT CONSIDERATIONS WHEN CHOOSING ELECTIVES

-Some subject electives may be run on more than one line (due to their popularity).
+IMPORTANT CONSIDERATIONS WHEN CHOOSING ELECTIVES Some subject electives may be run on more than one line (due to their popularity).
 When there are two classes for the same elective, the content, learning and assessment will be the same.
 Students are not permitted to select an elective more than once in a particular semester.

-Prerequisites

-There are generally no prerequisites for electives however, it is recommended that students who select Japanese or Spanish should take both Semester One and Semester Two electives to study these subjects in Year 10.
+Prerequisites There are generally no prerequisites for electives however, it is recommended that students who select Japanese or Spanish should take both Semester One and Semester Two electives to study these subjects in Year 10.
 Language learning is more effective when students have continuous exposure.
 Studying a full year of language will allow students to develop and improve language skills of reading, speaking, listening and writing.

-Sports Excellence

-Application to participate will occur through a separate process to choosing subjects in the elective program.
+Sports Excellence Application to participate will occur through a separate process to choosing subjects in the Elective Program.
 Students interested in the Sports Excellence program should select three other electives in each semester of Years 8 and 9.
 If offered a place in the program, students will leave the elective on the line on which Sports Excellence is scheduled.
-(Scheduling of the programs are not yet finalised, as it is dependent on specific staffing requirements.)
+(Scheduling of the program is not yet finalised, as it is dependent on specific staffing requirements.)
 Students admitted to the Sports Excellence program who have selected Health & Physical Education on another subject line will need to change from Health & Physical Education to another elective for that semester.

-ADVICE FOR CHOOSING ELECTIVES

-When making selections, students and families should choose electives in which the student does well.
+ADVICE FOR CHOOSING ELECTIVES When making selections, students and families should choose electives in which the student does well.
 Often students will enjoy electives in which they succeed.
 It should be noted that, in some instances, students may require some exposure to a subject before they begin to enjoy it.

-Poor reasons for not taking specific electives:

-- one person says that an elective is hard or bad - friends are not taking the subject - students think that the subject is easy or difficult without checking - students dislike the teacher - an older brother or sister took or did not take the subject.

-Changing Your Mind

-Students may request to change to a different elective in the first two weeks of each semester, provided that:

-- there is a place in the class for the desired elective - they are not taking the same elective on another line - the student is not already taking an elective in that line - the change is approved by the Timetabler.
+Poor reasons for not taking specific electives: - one person says that an elective is hard or bad - friends are not taking the subject - students think that the subject is easy or difficult without checking - students dislike the teacher - an older brother or sister took or did not take the subject.
+Changing Your Mind Students may request to change to a different elective in the first two weeks of each semester, provided that: - there is a place in the class for the desired elective - they are not taking the same elective on another line - the student is not already taking an elective in that line - the change is approved by the Director of Learning 6-9.
 Bar exceptional circumstances, students will not be permitted to change electives after the first two weeks of each semester.

-Remember: success is more likely when students select subjects they enjoy and then apply their best effort. subjects.

-THE ELECTIVE CHOOSING PROCESS

-The process for subject selection occurs in two stages: stage 1 - nomination of subject preferences and stage 2 - elective selection.

-Stage 1 - Nomination of Subject Preferences

-To enable us to determine lines (groupings) for 2024, we need a nomination of subject preferences.
-This will be complete online.
-We will use this information to construct the subject lines.
+THE ELECTIVE CHOOSING PROCESS The process for subject selection occurs in two stages: stage 1 - nomination of subject preferences and stage 2 - elective selection.
+Stage 1 - Nomination of Subject Preferences To enable us to determine subject lines (groupings) for 2024-2025, we need a nomination of subject preferences.

-Subject nomination preferences will be completed via an online form.

-Stage 2 - Elective Selection

-When the lines have been constructed, each student will be asked to select electives for next year.
 This will be completed online.
+We will use this information to construct the subject lines from which students choose their course of study.
+Subject preferences will be completed via the Web Preferences website.
+Stage 2 - Elective Selection When the lines have been constructed, each student will be asked to select electives for next year.
+This will be completed online.
+Subject selections will be completed via the Web Preferences website.
 Students will be asked once only for their elective choices.
 Availability may be determined on a 'first come, first served' basis for subjects with limited capacity.
 Therefore, students are encouraged to make their elective selections promptly.

-Refer to the last page of this booklet for instructions.

-RECORD OF ELECTIVES

-Use this page to keep a record of the electives selected for next year.
-Please note: this is not the official selection form.

-Semester Line Year 9

-1 А

-В

-С

-2 А

-В

-С